 The DISCRIMINATORS group contains the controls of the nanoTDCR discriminator thresholds.
 The adjustment of these thresholds is crytical for the correct TDCR counting.
 The nanoTDCR data sheet provides information how to adjust these thresholds properly.
 It is important to note that the threshold range spans from positive to negative voltage values to accommodate any offsets that may exist in the base line of the PMT signals.
-Typically the thresholds are set at few negative millivolts.
+The threshold values can be set by typing the desired value in mV and confirming it by pressing the ENTER key or by selecting another control.
+Alternatively the Up and Down spin buttons can be used to adjust the threshold value.